rhargreaves/mega-drive-midi-interface/README.md

 ### Linux without Docker

 You'll need to configure SGDK in your environment accordingly and make changes to the Makefile to support building outside of Docker.
-I've never built it outside of Docker :)
+I've never tried to build it outside of Docker :)

 ```sh
 make